Camp at Adobe Meadows |

 A settlers' defense against Indians, built by Charles Putnam.
 The town was originally named Little Pine.

 Camp Independence (2)

 (1862 - 1877), near Independence

-Established on American Independence Day.
-Built by the CA Cavalry to protect area miners.
-Soldiers lived in caves during the first year before barracks were built.
+Established on American Independence Day in 1862.
+Built by the CA Volunteer Cavalry to protect area miners and prospectors.
+Soldiers lived in caves in the side of a ravine during the first year before barracks were built nearby.
 Sometimes referred to as Fort Independence.
-Located on the north side of Oak Creek, about three miles northeast of town.
+The post suffered some minor damage during an 1872 earthquake.
+Located on the north side of Oak Creek, about two and one-half miles northeast of town, site off of Shabbell Lane (Old US 395).
 The Commanding Officer's quarters was later moved to 303 Edwards Street (US 395).
 The Fort Independence Indian Reservation was established in 1915.
 State marker

 Lone Pine Post